 – Extended Vercel’s execution limit to 300 seconds (maxDuration = 300).

-– Implemented a 280-second AbortController for requests to the backend (with a 20-second buffer).
+– Implemented a 280-second AbortController for requests to the backend (20-second buffer).

 – Returned structured JSON errors on timeout (instead of raw text).